vysi/DataScienceProjects/README.md

-# DataScience projects for learning : Kaggle challenges, Object Recognition, Parsing, etc.
+# DataScience projects for learning :